FURCAS-dev/FURCAS/DSLEngineering/com.sap.mi.textual.moin.standalone/mmbuild/README.txt

-This directory should contain an up to date build of the TCS metamodel DC.
+This directory should contain a bunch of .zip files that contain metamodels.
-That can be most conveniently done by editing the .rar file here in this folder.
-Just copy the changed .moinmm files from the tcsmetamodel project into the .rar file and override the existing ones.
-Do not forget to refresh this project afterwards.
+The .zip files are automatically updated when standalone tests are executed.
+However, a manual refresh is necessary after the first test execution after a metamodel change so that the Eclipse workspace learns about the update.
+This may mean that your standalone tests will fail upon the first execution because the Eclipse refresh hasn't happened yet.